teambit/docs/docs/bit-angular-tutorial.md

 ---
-id: angular-tutorial
+id: bit-angular-tutorial
-title: Bit with Angular Tutorial
+title: Bit for Angular
-permalink: docs/bit-angular-tutorial.html
-layout: docs
-category: tutorials
 ---

 > **Angular support is in public beta.**